How To Make a Ytong Nest - Ant Keeping Tutorial

 Now we have to drill the holes in the plexiglass panel and in the Ytong block.

-Keep in mind that the holes in the plexiglass panel should be slightly smaller than the ones on the Ytong.
+Keep in mind that the holes in the plexiglass panel should be slightly smaller than those in the Ytong.

 When drilling the Ytong block, push the drill bit very softly.
 Ytong is a very fragile material, and the last thing we want is to crack our precious new nest while making some holes.